Multiplicative Updates for NMF with $\beta$-Divergences under Disjoint Equality Constraints: Showcase 1: Simplex-structured -NMF

-$\beta$-SSNMF has shown itself as a powerful one to tackle blind HU, hence this comparative study between Algorithm~\ref{consDisBetaNMF} and GR-NMF~\cite{7194802} focuses on the convergence aspects including the evolution of the objective function and the runtime.
+where $v = \frac{\eb^T V \eb}{FN}$ is the average of the entries of $V$.
+The relative error $\Bar{F}$ should be between 0 and 1: it is equal to 0 for an exact decomposition with $V = WH$, and is equal to 1 for a trivial rank-one approximation where all entries are equal to the average of the entries of $V$.
+This allows to meaningfully interpret the results, especially since we consider in this comparative study multiple values for $\beta$.
+In fact, the degree of homogeneity of the $\beta$-divergence is a function of $\beta$.
+For example, if all the entries of the input matrix are multiplied by 10 and keeping the same NMF solution properly scaled, the squared Frobenius error ($\beta$ = 2) is multiplied by 100 while the IS-divergence ($\beta$ = 0) is not affected.

 As for all tests performed in this paper, the algorithms are tested on a desktop computer with Intel Core i7-8700@3.2GHz CPU and 32GB memory.
 The codes are written in MATLAB R2018a, and available from \href{https://sites.google.com/site/nicolasgillis/}{https://sites.google.com/site/nicolasgillis/}.
-The algorithms are compared for the following values for $\beta \in \left\{0,\frac12,1,\frac32,2\right\}$.
 For all simulations, the algorithms are run for 20 random initializations of $W$ and $H$ (each entry sampled from the uniform distribution in $[0,1]$).
-Table~\ref{table:ssbetaNMFperf} reports the average and standard deviation of the runtime (in seconds) as the final value for the objective function over these 20 runs for a maximum of 300 iterations.
+Table~\ref{table:ssbetaNMFperf} reports the average and standard deviation of the runtime (in seconds) as the final value for the {relative} objective function over these 20 runs for a maximum of 300 iterations.

-We observe that Algorithm~\ref{consDisBetaNMF} outperforms the GR-NMF in terms of runtime and final value for the objective functions for all test cases except when $\beta=0$ for the Samson and Cuprite data sets.
+We observe that Algorithm~\ref{consDisBetaNMF} outperforms the GR-NMF in terms of runtime and final values for the {relative} objective function for all test cases except when $\beta=0$ for the Samson and Cuprite data sets.
 In particular, for $\beta=1$, Algorithm~\ref{consDisBetaNMF} is up to 2.5 times faster than the GR-NMF.
 For the Cuprite data set with $\beta=1/2$, Algorithm~\ref{consDisBetaNMF} and GR-NMF perform similarly.
 We also observe that the standard deviations obtained with Algorithm~\ref{consDisBetaNMF} are in general significantly smaller for all $\beta$, except for $\beta=0$ for the Samson and Cuprite data sets.

-In the supplementary materal S1, we provide figures that show the evolution of the objective as a function of the iterations, and that confirm the observations above.
+In the supplementary {material} S1, we provide figures that show the evolution of the {relative} objective function values with respect to iterations, and that confirm the observations above.